Nicola Kuleski: International career

 Being born in Australia to Macedonian parents, Nicola was originally eligible to play for both - the Australian and Macedonian national team on international level, and he made his decision at the time to represent Macedonia.
 He started playing for Macedonia's U17 and U19 national teams.
 He is still eligible to represent both Australia and Macedonia at senior level.

 On 5 September 2015, Kuleski made his debut for Macedonia U21 in a friendly against Australia U23 which Macedonia won with 3:1.
 Nicola played the game as a starter and played a solid game against his home country, he got substituted in the 81' minute.

 Personal life

-Nicola was born to a Macedonian father - Blagoja Kuleski who was A professional football player, having played the former Yugloslav First League and for several Australian NSL football clubs throughout his 20-year football career.
+Nicola was born to a Macedonian father - Blagoja Kuleski who was a professional football player, having played the former Yugoslav First League and for several Australian NSL football clubs throughout his 20 year football career.

 Aside from playing football, Nicola is also a part-time student at the Macquarie University doing a Bachelor of Science degree in Information Technology.